Markets and Applications/

 Encoding and Transcoding platforms for VR and 360° video

-- High quality, high compression HEVC encoding optimized for 360° video
+- High-quality and high-compression HEVC encoder optimized for 360° video

 - Support for conversion of spherical projection formats